iamdcj/javascripts/scope/_overview.md

 Scope is how we look for code in our applications; it defines what code is available at a given point in a program, e.g. what bindings can be accessed inside function X when it is executing.

-Scope is the set of rules which govern where bindings are stored, and how they are retrieved.
+__Scope is the set of rules which govern where bindings are stored and retrieved.__

 #### How is scope created?

-Scope is defined during the compilation phase of program’s lifecycle: scope generation
+Scope is defined during the compilation/interpretation phase of program’s lifecycle: scope generation.

+When the code is being compiled/interpreted the program's scope is defined lexically, i.e. the scope is determined by how the author structures their source code.

 #### Scope varities

 JavaScript possesses two varieties of scope, and the bindings we define belong to either one;

-- Global Scope; code which can be accessed at all points of a program, i.e live in the global environment.
+- __Global Scope__ - code which can be accessed at all points of a program, i.e live in the global environment.

-- Local Scope; code which is stored inside of one of the following creates it’s own lexical environment, and is not part of the global environment;
+- __Local Scope__ - code which is stored inside of one of the following creates its own lexical environment, and is not part of the global environment;
   - Function
-  - Block\*
+  - Block